JayGupta797/jaygupta797.github.io/README.md

 With that nugget of motivation out of the way, this site is intended to act as a digital diary---a record of my projects and interests over the years to come.
 I hope you enjoy reading as much as I enjoy writing!

-## Usage
-This site includes the following sections:
-- Photos: A selection of photos that is updated monthly.
-- Posts: Personal thoughts and technical articles on various topics.
-- Resume: My background and achievements.

 ## Attributions
 The overall design of this site was inspired by the [minimal mistakes](https://mademistakes.com/work/jekyll-themes/minimal-mistakes/) Jekyll Theme.
 The resume section builds off Xiaoying Riley's [template](https://themes.3rdwavemedia.com/bootstrap-templates/resume/free-bootstrap-resume-cv-template-for-developers-pillar/) though several modifications were made.
 I referenced several answers listed on Stack Overflow to implement tricky behaviors.
 These attributions are made in the source code itself.